saraspotey2-debug/Experiment-4/README.md

 1. Start.
 2. To create 2 sets of names.
 3. To print the common names of both the sets.
-4. To print the names of those are only in one club.
+4. To print the names of those who are only in one club.
 5. End.

 # Algorithm of Question-4